FartMcCalister/UT211B-Calculator/README.md

-# UT210E-Calculator
+# UT211B-Calculator

-This script is intended to modify a binary Uni-T UT210E EEPROM dump to change its ASIC configuration.
-Download and open the HTML-file locally or head over to https://adlerweb.github.io/UT210E-Calculator/ to run the calculator.
+This is a modification of Alderweb's excellent [Uni-T UT210E EEPROM configuration tool](https://github.com/adlerweb/UT210E-Calculator).
+This version works with the UT211B multimeter.

+You can download HTML file and run it locally or go [here](https://fartmccalister.github.io/UT211E-Calculator) to run it in your browser without downloading anything.